BBC-News/dockerflagpole/README.md

 #### Test startup
 In test, the app is run as a stand-alone docker image running on the tester's laptop, the tester must launch docker image with the following command ```npm run docker-launch-test```.
-**N.B.** The tester must have built the image to run first (see building section)

-The above command will launch the docker container which will, by default, connect the app running against localhost:3000 on the local docker image to localhost:3000 on the tester's browser.
-The port that is used and the command to start the app on that port is part of the setup of the docker image.

-The app will be configured to read from and write to an agreed S3 bucket hosted file that will be accessible to all test applications requiring flagpole data.

-**N.B.** There is a current limitation in that the docker image does not yet have permission to read from and write to S3 files.
+This command will remove the image (if it exists), build a new one and then launch the container.
+At the moment The docker container cannot access S3 so the test Flagpoles data in S3 as the user it runs as has no permission.

+The command ```npm run start-test``` can be used to launch the app locally (i.e. no container) running against localhost:3001 so that it can be run using test flagpole data on S3.

 #### Production startup
 When in production the app will run as its own EC2 container as part of the standard ECS that Global News runs.
-This means that there is no startup command that has to be issued by the user.
+When the app is operated in a container with no overriding commmand (as is used in test docker) it will assume that tit is live and will read the live config.

-The image instance that is run will be accessible via a public web address that will route all web traffic to the appropriate port on the image (part of config????) and therefore to the production app.
+The image instance that is run will be accessible via a public web address that will route all web traffic to the appropriate port on the image (fixed at 3000).
+The app is configured to read from and write to an S3 bucket file that will be accessible to all live applications requiring flagpole data.
-The port that is used and the command to start the app on that port in the container is part of the setup of the docker image.

-The app will be configured to read from and write to an agreed S3 bucket hosted file that will be accessible to all live applications requiring flagpole data.

 ### Functionality
 When opened the app will display a list of flagpoles read from the configured source for that environment.